mlrun/mlrun/docs/runtimes/functions.md

 There is also an open [public marketplace](https://www.mlrun.org/marketplace/functions/) which store many pre-developed functions for use in your projects.

-**MLRun Functions and Tasks**

-Batch functions accepts a **Task** (parameters, inputs, secrets, etc.) and return a **{py:class}`~mlrun.model.RunObject`** which hosts the status, results, data outputs, logs, etc. every execution has a unique Run ID used for tracking.
-Tasks can be broken to multiple child tasks (called `Iterations`), allowing to run a sequence of hyper-parameter or AutoML jobs.

 <img src="../_static/images/mlrun-functions.png" alt="mlrun-architecture" width="600"/><br>

-Functions can scale-out across multiple containers, can read more about [**Distributed and Parallel Jobs**](./distributed.md)
+Functions can scale-out across multiple containers.
+Read more in [**Distributed and Parallel Jobs**](./distributed.md).

+**MLRun batch functions and tasks**

+Batch functions accept a **Task** (parameters, inputs, secrets, etc.) and return a **{py:class}`~mlrun.model.RunObject`** that hosts the status, results, data outputs, logs, etc. Every execution has a unique Run ID used for tracking.
+Tasks can be broken to multiple child tasks (called `Iterations`), so that you can run a sequence of hyper-parameter or AutoML jobs.

 **For more details and examples:**